chezou/NLTK-pyspark/README.md

 ## How to use

 1. Open workbench with Python and run `setup.sh`
-2. Execute `!pip install nltk` in your console
+2. Set environmental valiable `PYSPARK_PYTHON` as `./NLTK/nltk_env/bin/python`
-2. Open pyspark_nltk.py and Run All
+2. Reopen workbench and run pyspark_nltk.py

 ## Key points for destribute python packages with conda